tacofoundation/tacofoundation.github.io/docs/specification.md

 **`create_tacocat(inputs, output, **parquet_kwargs)`**

-Consolidates multiple ZIP containers into single high-performance file.
+Consolidates multiple ZIP containers into a single high-performance file.
 Merges all metadata into consolidated Parquet files with `internal:source_file` column tracking origin.
 Validates schema consistency across datasets.
-Generates fixed-name `__TACOCAT__` file with 128-byte binary header containing format magic, version, maximum depth, and 7-entry index table.
+Generates a fixed-name `__TACOCAT__` file with a 128-byte binary header containing format magic, version, maximum depth, and a 7-entry index table.

 **`create_tacollection(inputs, output, validate_schema=True)`**

 Creates global `TACOLLECTION.json` from multiple datasets.
 Validates PIT schema structure and field schema consistency across all inputs.
 Sums sample counts in `taco:pit_schema` hierarchy, computing total dataset size.
-Merges spatial extents into global bounding box covering all partitions, and merges temporal extents into global time range spanning earliest start to latest end.
+Merges spatial extents into a global bounding box covering all partitions, and merges temporal extents into a global time range spanning the earliest start to the latest end.
 Preserves individual partition extents in `taco:sources` field for query routing and visualization.
-Uses first dataset as base for other metadata fields.
-Always generates standard-named `TACOLLECTION.json` file in output directory.
+Uses the first dataset as a base for other metadata fields.
+Always generates a standard-named `TACOLLECTION.json` file in the output directory.

 **`export(dataset, output, output_format="auto", quiet=False, limit=100, temp_dir=None, **kwargs)`**